ararati/glassofcode.com/content/posts/preventing-memory-leaks-in-js.md

 However, I provided the next cases where memory leaks can still occur within a function.

 ### Global Variables
-Worth mentioning, that GC will not release memory for unused property of objects due to its use of the mark-and-sweep algorithm.
+Worth mentioning, that GC will not release memory for unused properties of objects due to its use of the mark-and-sweep algorithm.

 ```javascript
 const obj1 = { type: 1,  payload: new Array(10000000) };